Silver Medallion Patrol Captain (SMPC)

 Prerequisites:

-• Financial member of the Surf Life Saving Club
+• Financial member of a Surf Life Saving Club

 • Have 2 years of patrolling experience